cockroachdb/docs/v20.2/licensing.md

 Hosting CockroachDB as a service means creating an offering that allows third parties (other than your employees and contractors) to operate a database.
 Specifically, third parties cannot modify table schemas.

-### What are the differences between the BSL for CockroachDB and MariaDB’s MaxScale?

-MariaDB’s MaxScale restricts production usage to “a total of less than three server instances for any purpose” while CockroachDB does not place any such restrictions.
-The only restriction with CockroachDB’s BSL is that CockroachDB cannot be deployed as a service without buying an enterprise license.

-### I would like to reuse a single component from the CockroachDB project in my own software, which uses the AGPL or another open source license.
+### I would like to reuse a single component from the CockroachDB project in my own software, which uses the AGPL or another open-source license.
 Is this possible?

-The CockroachDB team is committed to support the open source community and willing to  consider extracting specific internal components that are generally useful as a separate project with its own license, for example APL.
+The CockroachDB team is committed to supporting the open-source community and willing to consider extracting specific internal components that are generally useful as a separate project with its own license, for example APL.
 For more details, feel free to [contact us](https://support.cockroachlabs.com/hc/en-us).

 ### Can I fork the CockroachDB project pre-BSL and create my own CockroachDB derivative with a different license?

 You can fork any historical version of CockroachDB in your own project, as allowed by the license available for that version, and modify it for your purpose.
 Note however that only the copyright holder (Cockroach Labs) can relicense the components that you forked from: your derivative will need to keep the original license at the time of the fork.
 Any component you copy from a BSL-licensed CockroachDB into your project will make the BSL apply to your project as well.

-### I work for a non-profit, as a student, or in academia, and I would like to use CockroachDB.
-Do I need a license to access enterprise features?

-Cockroach Labs is willing to offer self-hosted CockroachDB enterprise features free of charge and discounted prices for CockroachCloud to select non-profit organizations and non-commercial academic projects.
-To learn more, please [contact us](https://support.cockroachlabs.com/hc/en-us).